GovTechSG/apex-complete-docs/sections/consuming/browsing-apis.md

 ## 1. Discover APIs through the API Catalog

-These APIs are often sandbox APIs that the publishers has shared with the community as a whole for developers to discover and see if the API fits their development requirement.
+These APIs are often sandbox APIs that the publishers have shared with the community as a whole for developers to discover and see if the API fits their development requirement.

 ![Image](_assets/catalog-1.png)